bogdanrbucur/task-tracker/README.md

 A web app to create, assign and manage tasks, built with the latest web technologies.

+See a live deployment running on my Raspberry Pi [here](https://tasks.tetrabit.dev).

 ## 💎 Features

 ### 🚀 Intuitive tasks workflow